PlasmaPy/PlasmaPy/docs/install.rst

 ---------------------

 To install the most recent release of PlasmaPy `on PyPI`_ with `pip
-<https://pip.pypa.io/en/stable/>`_ into an existing Python environment,
+<https://pip.pypa.io/en/stable/>`_ into an existing Python environment
-run
+alongside all optional dependencies, run

 .. code:: bash

-   pip install plasmapy[all]
+   pip install plasmapy[optional]

 To install a minimal set of dependencies (which does not guarantee that everything will run and may result in `ImportError`s, skip `[all]` and run